 Also of interest is that Largo has more people living here who work in computers and math than 95% of the places in the US.

 The population of Largo overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in Largo, 21.28% have at least a bachelor's degree or advanced degree.
+Of adults 25 and older in Largo, 21.28% have at least a bachelor's degree.

 The per capita income in Largo in 2010 was $27,714, which is middle income relative to Florida, and upper middle income relative to the rest of the US.
 This equates to an annual income of $110,856 for a family of four.
 However, Largo contains both very wealthy and poor people as well.